Warriors vs. Mavericks prediction, odds, time: 2025 NBA Christmas Day picks from proven model

-Warriors vs. Mavericks odds, prediction, line, time: 2025 NBA Christmas Day picks from proven model
+Warriors vs. Mavericks odds, prediction, line, start time: 2025 NBA Christmas Day picks from advanced model

 SportsLine's model simulated Dallas Mavericks vs. Golden State Warriors 10,000 times and revealed its 2025 NBA Christmas picks